Jawsenigma/PDIncident_Visualizations/README.md

 ## Overview

 This project provides an interactive dashboard for visualizing incident reports from the Norman Police Department (NormanPD).
-The dashboard allows users to upload incident data from a PDF, process it, and visualize it in different forms, including time-based clustering, comparison of incident types, and geographic mapping of incidents.
+The dashboard allows users to upload incident data from a PDF, process it, and visualize it in different forms, including location-time-incident type clustering, comparison of incident types, time series graph and geographic mapping of incidents.

 ## Features